VoronDesign/VoronUsers/printer_mods/theFPVgeek/v0-zbelt-mod/README.md

 * Belt intensionally offset to the side in order to center the belt which attaches to and moves the bed close to center.
 Additonally this keeps the endstop screw in the same stock location to retain the use of the stock Z-endstop
 * Designed the bottom mount to utilize existing M3 nuts already in the 1515 extrusions.
 I believe affixing the mount to all 4 exiting mounting points <i>may</i> provide additional frame support and rigidity.
 * Bed clamp was designed to be accesible with back panel in place allowing easier access..if necessary
+* Designed to be able to clear and use the back panel.
+It's very close but it does clear.
+* Optional bottom panel filler can be found in the STL directory

 ![Zbelt-Mod03](Images/V0_ZBelt-01.jpg)